dmitriy-kisil/test-tf-tensorrt-performance/README.md

 `--use-tf-model` = server will use the same model, converted to TF Saved Model format

 `--use-trt-model` = server will use the same model, compiled with TensorRT

+`--use-quantized-model` = server will use the same model, quantized with Tensorflow